 Syrian forces have kept up a day-long ground and air attack against rebels in parts of the city of Aleppo.

+The BBC's Ian Pannell, who is in Aleppo, has seen skirmishes, with a number of rebel fighters killed.
 Rebels with the Free Syrian Army (FSA) say they have repelled an army incursion and destroyed tanks, but there is no independent verification.

 Western nations have warned of a potential massacre in Aleppo, Syria's most populous city.